qd452/qd452.github.io/posts/2018-02-11-MacBook-Setup.md

 7.

-## VI.
+## VII.
 Using the Virtualenv to Build a Django APP with tinymce

 [TODO]

-## VII.
+## VIII.
 Sublime Text 3 Setup

 In General the Packages Need to be installed and the settings and keymaps are in my *Dropbpx->sublime->User*